 First, it assumes Jesus claimed to be God.
 A Christian doesn’t stop to question this.
 He or she knows, “Of course Jesus claimed to be God, it says so in the Bible.”
 Yes, in the same way everything described in the Qu’ran is true because it’s described in the Qu’ran!
 What if the gospels are fictional?
 What if they do not describe real people, words, or events?
 The non-biblical writings on Christ don’t indicate he claimed to be God (What Non-Biblical Sources Actually Say About Jesus).
 Lewis’ premise rests on the assumptions that Jesus claimed to be God and that the Bible is factual.
 These are no small assumptions.
 These are enormous assumptions.

 Second, Lewis is also assuming Jesus existed in the first place.
-Now, I’m not one of the skeptics who believes a “great human teacher” named Jesus never existed (the non-biblical writings about him and the human tendency to turn dead religious leaders into divine beings make it safe to suppose he did), but there is still debate about it between religious and atheistic scholars.
+Now, I’m not one of the skeptics who believes a “great human teacher” named Jesus never existed (the non-biblical writings about him and the human tendency to turn dead religious leaders into divine beings make it safe to suppose he did), but there is still debate about it among scholars.
 It is possible Jesus is a fictional character.
 Though that is perhaps unlikely, the possibility does mean this premise isn’t reliable.
 People truly underestimate the uncertainty of history — it’s still uncertain what’s myth and what’s fact when it comes to the existence and deeds of Robin Hood, King Arthur, and Shakespeare, to name just three English examples from over a thousand years after Jesus’ time.

 I don’t mean to be redundant, but this cannot be stressed enough: inherent in both these points are Lewis’ assumption that the gospels cannot simply be myths.
 It’s not even an option worth addressing for him — it’s that unthinkable — unlike modern Christian scholars, who are forced to try to counter the idea (see next section).